Multivalued Monotone Stochastic Differential Equations with Jumps: Introduction

+The paper is organized as follows.
+In Section 2 we consider the deterministic Skorokhod problem with maximal monotone operator and non-expansive projection.
+This problem was discussed in detail in the recent paper by L. Maticiuc et al. \cite{ma-ra-sl/13} (see Remark \ref{rem2.6}).
+We refine slightly compactness results from \cite{ma-ra-sl/13}.
+With the use of the so-called $\eta$-oscillations of real functions, we give new estimates for solutions of the Skorokhod problem and then we apply them to prove new compactness criterion for these solutions in $S$-topology introduced by Jakubowski \cite{ja} ($S$-topology is weaker than the Skorokhod topology $J_1$).

-The paper is organized as follows: in next Section we recall the deterministic results proved in L. Maticiuc et al. \cite{ma-ra-sl/13} which are essential in order to study the associated multivalued SDE.
-In Section 3 we present the existence and uniqueness result for the multivalued SDE with additive noise.
-Section 4 is devoted to the study of SDEs (\ref{eq1.1}): we prove the existence and uniqueness of a solution for (\ref{eq1.1}) and we propose two practical methods of their approximations.
+Section 3 is devoted to the study of strong solutions of (\ref{eq1.1}).
+We prove the existence and uniqueness of a strong solution to (\ref{eq1.1}) provided that $f$ satisfies the linear growth condition and is locally Lipschitz continuous.
+We propose two practical schemes of approximations of (\ref{eq1.1}).
 The first one is based on discrete approximations of processes $H$ and $Z$ and is constructed with the analogy to the Euler scheme.
 We prove its convergence in probability in the Skorokhod topology $J_{1}$.
-The second method is a modification of the Yosida approximations and has a form
+The second scheme has the form